pandas-dev/pandas/doc/source/timeseries.rst

     pd.Series(dts.weekday, dts).map(pd.Series('Mon Tue Wed Thu Fri Sat Sun'.split()))

-As of v0.14 holiday calendars can be used to provide the list of holidays.
+Holiday calendars can be used to provide the list of holidays.
 See the :ref:`holiday calendar<timeseries.holiday>` section for more information.

 .. ipython:: python